 In accordance with Recommendation 1.6 of the ASX Guidelines, the Board regularly monitors its performance and the performance of the directors and committees throughout the year and also conducts a review of their performance on an annual basis.
 The Board's formal assessment process includes performance assessments of the Board, Board committees and individual directors.
 As part of the assessment process, each director and certain executives complete a questionnaire on the operation of the Board and its committees and the performance and contributions of the directors.
 The results of the questionnaires are compiled by the Chair of the Board or committee, as applicable.
-Board and committee performance evaluations were deferred until 2022 due to the changes in the Board that took place late in 2021.
+Board and committee performance evaluations were deferred until 2023 due to the changes in the Board that took place late in 2022 due to the appointment of Ms. McCrae as a director in August 2022.